ay-lab/dcHiC/README.md

 Rscript /path/to/igvtrack.R [visualization file] [genome] Rscript /path/to/igvtrack.R  visualization.txt mm10 # an example
 ```

+## Run dcHiC Modular

+Some run cases require a modular setup.
+For instance, if you want to run a large number (several dozens or more) of samples, it will be time-inefficient to run these in sequence with dchic.py and memory-intensive to run these in parallel.
+For these cases, dcHiC can be run in a modular fashion (by chromosome), a feature useful in environments like computing clusters where one simply needs to submit a job per chromosome.

+To run it for one particular chromosome XX, create a directory for that chromosome named "chr_XX" and use runhmfa.py (many of the same arguments as above).

+After running several chromosomes separately, you can then go to the global directory that encompasses those directories and run differentialCalling.py (logical arguments), cgsea.py, and/or igvtrack.R.

 ## Output

 In the directory where you have run the data, you should have the following: